A new year means new targets for your team 🎯. Discover how you can hit them with webinars on Dec. 3. Register now

 Physical events shifted to digital fast, a little too fast, and the time wasn’t taken to think about how to create a more engaging digital event experience.
 The suggestions Barron gives will help companies think more carefully about how they plan their events and what happens at them, but it will also help them think about what happens after.

-Every person that attends a digital event is not a potential customer.
+Every person that attends a virtual event is not a potential customer.
 But they are a potential audience and influencer.
 So you have to think about what the experience will be like for them during and after the event.
 Data will you figure out the best experience to provide, and it will help you figure out who will get what experience when the event is over and done.